SystemsBioinformatics/ecmtool/README.md

 # ecmtool - Uncover organisms' metabolic blueprints

 With this tool you can calculate _Elementary Conversion Modes_ (ECMs) from metabolic networks.
-Combinations of ECMs form all metabolic influence an organism can exert on its environment.
+Combinations of ECMs comprise all metabolic influences an organism can exert on its environment.

 ecmtool can be used in two different modes: either as a standalone command line tool, or as a Python library for your own scripts.
 We will describe how to install and use both modes.